ARTICLES

 3. Maintenance-Free Living

 HOAs can mediate disputes between neighbors, providing a buffer for noise complaints or property disputes.
-This can foster a more harmonious living environment.
+This can foster a happier living environment.

 5. Community Engagement